-It’s often called the toughest food allergy, since dairy is in everything.
+It’s called one of the toughest food allergies to manage, since dairy is in everything.
 Meet 3 families facing the challenge – and thriving.

 Drew Huddleston’s family was vacationing in Alaska, and they’d just stopped at a grocery store for snacks.
 On the way back to their hotel, he ripped open a bag of salt-and-vinegar potato chips.